navgurukul/newton/js-variables/Type-Coercion.md

 > This auto converting of a value from one type to another — such as float to string — in JS is called Type Coercion.

+### Example:

-**Example:** 1.
-What is the output of the following code?
+1. What is the output of the following code?
 ```javascript
 console.log(true + false)

 Output :- 1

 ```
-**Explanation:**
+### Explanation:

 1 is considered to be true because it is non-zero. true  value is 1, False value is 0.
 It will compute 1+0 and print 1.

+### Example:

-**Example:** 2.
-What is the error in this program?
+2. What is the error in this program?
 ```javascript
 var num=24
 var a="kumar"